Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Biography Card/README.md

 - 🖼️ **Centered Responsive Card** – Perfectly aligned on all screen sizes
 - 🎨 **Smooth Hover Overlay** – Clean overlay animation on mouse hover
 - ✍️ **Clean Typography** – Easy-to-read text with balanced spacing
-- External “Read More” button (opens in a new tab)
+- 🔗 **External “Read More” Button** – Opens detailed bio in a new tab
 - Beginner-friendly, well-organized CSS classes

   ## 🚀 How to Run